OpenID login: automatically create backend user accounts

 This feature would benefit companies with many employees that support a large number of TYPO3 systems.
 Creating personal account for every single employee on every system is tedious, so not having to create them in the first place would be a big help.

-Updated by Christian Weiske almost 8 years ago
+Updated by Christian Weiske over 10 years ago

 I've thought about that a bit: Goal is to let extensions handle unregistered openid users after they authenticated at their OpenID provider.